When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

 \item The class predicted by a machine learning model changes. \end{enumerate}

-Note that, according to this general definition of adversarial examples, the human criterion is only considered regarding the input sample, without any human assessment of the model's output.
-Maintaining this assumption, then the same definition of adversarial examples can be applied in the context of explainable machine learning.
-However, this assumption is not realistic, as the point of explainable models is to assess not only their classification but also their reasoning.
-For these reasons, the following question arises: \emph{are regular adversarial examples useful in practice when the user is aware of the output?}
+Note that, according to this definition of adversarial examples, the human criterion is only considered regarding the input sample, without any human assessment of the model's output. {\mfrr However, this definition does not guarantee the stealthiness of the attack in scenarios in which the user observes the output classification, since the change in the output can be inconsistent, alerting the human.} For these reasons, the following question arises: \emph{are regular adversarial examples useful in practice when the user is aware of the output?}

-To address this question, we start by discussing four different scenarios, based on the agreement of the following factors: $f(x)$, the model's prediction of the input; $h(x)$, the classification performed by a human subject; and $y_x$, the ground-truth class of an input $x$ (which will be unknown for both the model and the human subject in the prediction phase of the model).
-For clarification, we assume that a human misclassification ($h(x)\neq y_x$) can occur in scenarios in which the addressed task is of high complexity (e.g., medical diagnosis) or the label of an input is ambiguous (e.g., sentiment analysis).
-Although a human misclassification might be uncommon in simple problems such as object recognition, even in such cases ambiguous or challenging inputs can be found.
-Finally, unless specified, we will assume expert subjects, that is, subjects with knowledge in the task and capable of providing well-founded classifications.\footnote{Different degrees of expertise can be considered for a more comprehensive scenario, such as unskilled subjects, or partially skilled subjects capable of providing basic judgments about the input (for instance, a subject might not be able to visually discriminate different species of reptiles, yet be able to visually classify an animal as a reptile and not as another animal class).}
+To address this question, we start by discussing four different scenarios, based on the agreement of the following factors: $f(x)$, the model's prediction of the input; $h(x)$, the classification performed by a human subject; and $y_x$, the ground-truth class of an input $x$ (which will be unknown for both the model and the human subject in the prediction phase of the model). {\mfrr For clarification, we assume that a human misclassification ($h(x)\neq y_x$) can occur in scenarios in which the addressed task is of high complexity, such as medical diagnosis \citep{pillai2019review}, or in which the label of an input is ambiguous, such as sentiment analysis \citep{agirre2006word,beck2020representation}.} {\mfrr Although a human misclassification might be uncommon in simple problems such as object recognition, even in such cases ambiguous or challenging inputs can be found \citep{tsipras2020imagenet,stock2018convnets}}.
+Finally, unless specified, we will assume expert subjects, that is, subjects with knowledge in the task and capable of providing well-founded classifications.\footnote{Different degrees of expertise can be considered for a more comprehensive scenario, such as unskilled subjects, or partially skilled subjects capable of providing basic judgments about the input (for instance, a subject might not be able to visually discriminate between different species of reptiles, yet be able to visually classify an animal as a reptile and not as another animal class).} According to this framework, the four possible scenarios are {\mfrr those described in Figure \ref{fig:output_casuistry}.}

-According this framework, the four possible scenarios are as follows: \begin{enumerate} \item Both the model and the human subject agree with the ground-truth class of the input, that is: $f(x)=h(x)=y_x$.

-\item The model has misclassified the input whereas it is well classified by the human subject: $f(x)\neq h(x)=y_x$.
-This is, indeed, the case produced when an adversarial example is classified, as will be described below.